 - Durability – The hollow aluminum needle tip is sturdy

-My Full Review – Knitter’s Pride Zing Deluxe Interchangeable Knitting Needles Set
+My Full Review – Knitter’s Pride Zing Deluxe Interchangeable Needle Set

 These are superior grade lightweight aluminum.
 The tips are hollow and the color doesn’t extend to the tip.